adnanb59/jetbrains-academy-easy/bulls-and-cows/README.md

 ### Code Creation

+TODO: how is the code created algo-wise and why

 ### Grading

 - A bull is given when there exists a position where the guess and the code have the same character.
 - A cow is given when there exists a character in the guess that exists in the code but at a different position.
 - If a user gets no cows or bulls, the Grade will be `None`.

+TODO: how is the guess graded (algo-wise) and why

 #### Running Program
 After compiling program with `javac src/Runner.java`, run program with `java src/Runner`.